liuyangly25/traffic_sign_classifier/writeup.md

 ---
 ### Writeup / README

-You're reading it! and here is a link to my [project code](https://github.com/liuyangly25/traffic_sign_classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/liuyangly25/traffic_sign_classifier/blob/master/Traffic_Sign_Classifier.ipynb).

+There is also an html file which can be downloaded from this repo.
+Here is the link to the html [HTML code](https://github.com/liuyangly25/traffic_sign_classifier/blob/master/Traffic_Sign_Classifier.html).

 ###Data Set Summary & Exploration